pellcorp/creality-wiki/docs/microprobe.md

     You should verify your USB thumb drive (aka USB key) often just to make sure you have something if you need to unbrick your printer, simply type `CHECK_USB_KEY` or hit the button in Fluidd / Mainsail
     The USB key should be FAT32 formatted and be no larger than 32GB!

+### Timer too close and microsteps

+For microprobe you cannot use more than `microsteps: 64`

 ### Calibration

 For the microprobe it is **extremely** important to do the PROBE_CALIBRATE step to configure your z-offset, regardless of what model you have used to mount the probe!